Nirzak/All-in-one-Linux-Commands/README.md

 ```

 8. **netstat:** The `netstat` command is used to show the detailed information about the network.
+for more info run `man netstat` command on terminal.

 ```bash
  $ netstat -at